cshum/imagor/README.md

 **When to use:**
 - Enable in image editor or preview contexts where the same source image is requested at multiple sizes (e.g. `800x600`, `400x300`, `200x150`).
 The first request decodes and caches; subsequent requests skip I/O entirely.
-- Enable when the same `watermark()` or `image()` URL is reused across many requests (e.g. a logo watermark on every image).
+- Enable when the same `watermark()` or `image()` image path is reused across many requests (e.g. a logo watermark on every image).
 - Images larger than `VIPS_CACHE_MAX_WIDTH` × `VIPS_CACHE_MAX_HEIGHT` are still served normally, just not cached.
 - Only known-size requests (explicit width × height) are served from cache.
 Unknown-size (0×0) and oversized requests always load from source to ensure correct native resolution.
-- Leave disabled (default) if source URLs are highly varied or user-supplied, as caching provides no benefit.
+- Leave disabled (default) if source image paths are highly varied or user-supplied, as caching provides no benefit.
-- Set `VIPS_CACHE_TTL` if source images may change at the same URL (e.g. mutable assets).
+- Set `VIPS_CACHE_TTL` if source images may change at the same image path (e.g. mutable assets).
 Without a TTL, stale pixels are served until evicted by memory pressure or process restart.
 For stable assets (logos, static images), TTL is not needed.

 #### Operation Cache